A Measure of Predictive Sharpness for Probabilistic Models: Analysis of Sharpness, Entropy, and Variance

 \begin{enumerate} \item \textbf{Top right (blue):} \( p_1 < p_2 < p_3 \) \item \textbf{Right middle (green):} \( p_1 < p_3 < p_2 \) \item \textbf{Bottom right (yellow):} \( p_3 < p_1 < p_2 \) \item \textbf{Bottom left (light blue):} \( p_3 < p_2 < p_1 \) \item \textbf{Left middle (pink):} \( p_2 < p_3 < p_1 \) \item \textbf{Top left (violet):} \( p_2 < p_1 < p_3 \) \end{enumerate}

-To compare the behavior of the different measures, Figure~\ref{fig:measure_sets} displays level sets of entropy, variance, and sharpness on the 2-simplex.
-Each measure partitions the space in a distinctive way, reflecting its particular sensitivity to aspects of distributional structure (uncertainty, spatial dispersion, and concentration).
+To illustrate the behavior of the different measures, Figure~\ref{fig:measure_sets} displays level sets of entropy, variance, and sharpness on the 2-simplex.
+Throughout, for $P=(p_1,\dots,p_n)$ on $\{0,\dots,n-1\}$, we let $Y\sim P$ and write $\operatorname{Var}(Y)$ for its variance.
+Each measure partitions the space in a distinctive way, reflecting its particular sensitivity to aspects of distributional structure.

-Entropy reflects the total uncertainty of the distribution, and it is maximized when each outcome is given equal probability and decreasing when uncertainty over the outcomes is reduced.
-Sharpness tracks the concentration of mass within the distribution, reflecting the displacement of mass from low probability regions to high probability regions.
-Both entropy and sharpness are invariant under permutation.
-Variance is sensitive to the spatial position of outcomes, so naturally it is minimized when mass is centered and maximized when mass is split between outcomes at opposite ends of the outcome index.
+Entropy reflects the total uncertainty of the distribution, and it is maximized when each outcome is given equal probability and decreases when uncertainty is reduced (this may happen, for example, by eliminating outcomes, increasing top-1 mass, or concentrating on subsets).
+Sharpness traces the concentration of mass within the distribution.
+It reflects the displacement of mass from low to high probability regions.
+Variance is sensitive to the spatial position of outcomes, so it is naturally minimized when mass is centered and maximized when mass is split between outcomes at opposite ends of the outcome space.